Gaukas/HTTP-Status-Page/README.md

 # HTTP_Error_Page
-A collection of default error pages for popular explorers.
+A collection of default error pages for popular browsers.

+### Currently Available
+- IE6 (English)

+### Coming Soon
+- Chrome (English)

+Welcome to commit the versions in your language!